How to Support Your Spouse Through Job Loss Depression

 Navigating the Long Haul and Rebuilding

-• Adjust Financial Plans: If the search is prolonged, revisit your budget.
-Explore side gigs or temporary work together if feasible.
+If the search is prolonged, revisit your budget.
+Explore side gigs or temporary work together if feasible to ease the pressure.

-• Focus on the Relationship: Make intentional time for connection not about the job loss.
-Watch a funny show together 😂, play a game 🎮, share a meal without heavy talk.
+Make intentional time for connection not about the job loss.
+Watch a funny show 😂, play a game 🎮, or share a meal without heavy talk.

 Real Example: Shifting Perspective